HubBucket-Team/blazingdb-ral/README.md

 Remember NVSTRINGS_INSTALL_DIR and LIBGDF_INSTALL_DIR always go together.

-Also, if you don't define these optional arguments then the cmake process will resolve (download & build) each dependency:
+Also, if you don't define any of these optional arguments then the cmake process will resolve (download & build) each dependency:
 - NVSTRINGS_INSTALL_DIR
 - BOOST_INSTALL_DIR
 - AWS_SDK_CPP_BUILD_DIR